How often do you Google yourself?

 These days, it's not enough to have a great resume and cover letter.
-Employers also want to investigate your online brand before offering you the job.
-In fact, a study by Jobvite found that 93 percent of recruiters will review a candidate’s social profile before making a hiring decision.
+Employers also want to investigate your online personal brand before offering you the job.
+However, our recent survey found that not all professionals take this fact into account when they search for work — and it could be costing them job opportunities.

 Which of my social media profiles are part of my “professional brand?”